buildkite/agent-stack-k8s/docs/default_params.md

-# Default Params
+# Default Parameters

-This document outlines the default parameters.
+This document outlines the default parameters for the Buildkite Agent K8s Stack.

-## Default `checkout` Params
+## Default `checkout` Parameters

 ### `envFrom`